 In addition, online surveys are beneficial for companies that have a wide reach and customers around the world.
 Online surveys are accessible by anyone anywhere with only the click of a button.
 You can reach a wide audience with this type of survey.

 But like any survey type, online surveys do have their cons.
 Online surveys could be accessed anywhere, but the survey recipient has to have internet access.
 There are parts of the globe and some households that don’t have internet access (or easy access to public internet) that could be valuable contributors to your survey.
 In addition, online surveys can provide a wealth of information, but they fall short in some depth.
 There’s no organic way to ask follow up questions or to probe deeper into an answer when you want more insights.

-But one major con of paper surveys is that they can be pricier.
+But one major con of paper surveys is that they can be one of the pricier types of surveys.
 Paper surveys have to be printed off, sometimes in large quantities, to reach your audience.
 That can add up if you’re trying to reach a large amount of people.
 In addition, paper surveys aren’t the most environmentally friendly way to survey.